Passing The ASVAB

 8. Auto and Shop Information – A 25-item test measuring knowledge of automotive maintenance and repair, and wood and metal shop practices.

 This in mind preparation for the test is ideal.
-Below, are the top ten steps to preparing for the ASVAB.
+Below, are the top ten steps to preparing for passing the ASVAB

 Practice and Prepare.